<!--

 function migrateValidator(uint64 idx) external;

-/// @notice Initialize V2 and enable reads (owner only)
+/// @notice Initialize V2 and enable reads (owner only).

 function initializeIfMigrated() external;

-/// @return True if initialized, false otherwise
+/// @return initialized True if initialized.

 function isInitialized() external view returns (bool);